dcbau/FreeGrid/README.md

 1. Place a loudspeaker in the room, put on some in-ear microphones, wire everything up
 2. Put the VIVE tracker on the head and start SteamVR
 3. Run the application and do a quick calibration routine
-4. (Beneficial: Perform a reference room-IR measurement with a reference microphone)
+4. (Beneficial: Perform a center IR measurement with a reference microphone)
 5. Perform as many HRIR measurements as you wish, by simply moving your head to the disired direction
 6. After that, the system can suggest additional measurement positions to improve the spherical coverage of the dataset
 7. (Beneficial: With the mics still in the ears, perform some headphone IRs (HPIRs) for one or more headphones)

 > Currently, the system does not apply any post-processing or upsampling to the measured HRIRs.
 This is done via an external Matlab script

 Of course, it will not work as fluently as advertised here, at least for the first run.
 I would suggest to spend some minutes on reading the notes below, they should clear everything up.
-It is indeed very easy.

-We are still looking for a better name for the project...

  <br>
  <br>